Table of Contents Search for printer HOME

 The scientists who had been predicting for decades that the world would become significantly warmer were now obviously correct.
 Essentially all scientists along with most science journalists, business leaders, and the world public accepted the consensus.
 But in the U.S., and to a lesser extent Canada, Australia, and Russia — nations with powerful fossil fuel industries — important political figures continued to scoff at the evidence.

 Meanwhile government subsidies for wind, solar power and electric cars had paid off, driving down the costs with remarkable speed.
 Western Europe began to reduce its fossil-fuel emissions, followed by the United States.
 World-wide, however, emissions climbed more rapidly than ever, with China and other developing nations taking the lead.
 The Kyoto agreement had failed.
-Taking a less ambitious approach, in the Paris Agreement of 2015 nearly all the world's governments volunteered individual targets for reducing emissions; at a 2021 Glasgow conference, most nations and many other bodies pledged further reductions.
-The actual policy changes were not enough to avoid dangerous climate change.
-But scientists could lower their estimates of future global temperature to a point where it seemed likely we could avoid a totally catastrophic heating.
+Taking a less ambitious approach, in the Paris Agreement of 2015 nearly all the world's governments volunteered individual targets for reducing emissions, and in later years they pledged further reductions.
+The new policies were not enough to avoid dangerous climate change, but they let scientists lower their estimates of future global temperature to a point where it seemed we might avoid a totally catastrophic heating.

 If every nation met its target, what would they achieve?
 The science remained stubbornly imprecise, for the global climate system is a tangle of many interacting influences.
-Scientists did know that without stronger and prolonged efforts we were likely to get a rise to 2.5°C or more.
+Scientists did agree that without stronger and prolonged efforts we were most likely to get a rise approaching 3°C or more above the temperatures that had prevailed through human history.
 That would be a desperately wounded world, where it would be difficult to sustain a civilization that was anywhere prosperous and peaceful.
-And we would face a small but real risk of triggering unstoppable heating, to a point where it would be difficult to sustain any civilization at all.
+And we would face a small but real risk of triggering unstoppable heating to a level where it would be difficult to sustain any civilization at all.

 For remarks on the current situation and what we can do, see my Personal Note.

-Global temperature over the past 24,000 years: a rise from the previous Ice Age, a period of unusual stability, and a sudden leap upward starting a century ago (inset).
+Global temperature over the past 24,000 years: a rise from the previous Ice Age, a period of unusual stability, and a sudden leap upward starting a century ago (inset) toward temperatures not seen in millions of years.

 Marcott and Shakun (2021)